AlyceBrady/ramp/installation/Application_Ini.md

 Later sections of this document discuss how to customize your `application.ini` file; you will need to set the database password property to the correct password, at a minimum.
+In addition, if you included the contents of `rampApplicationTemplate.ini` or `smartApplicationTemplate.ini` in your file, each of which defines multiple sections, you may want to prune some of those sections away or rename them to reflect the environments you actual want to create.

+Note:  You will be creating named vhosts in a later step, one for each section in your `application.ini` file (other than the `ramp_basics` and `ramp/smart_defaults` sections, which merely define common settings used by other sections).

 <h3 id="security">  Addressing Security Concerns: </h3>